alik604/Notebooks/README.md

 ## Datasets worked on:

 - MNIST
   - Just the “normal” CNN approach.
-Will revisit after I formally learn this is CMPT 419 at SFU (my university)
+Will revisit after I formally learn this in CMPT 419 at SFU (my university)
 - Pima indians diabetes dataset
   - Evaluating effects of combinations of, Feature selection, Data cleaning, PCA for dim reduction
   - TODO: autoencoder for feature selection
 - Credit card Fraud
 - Boston Housing
-  - Also make a recommendation system
+  - Also made a recommendation system